 Drilling for oil and gas involves numerous risks, including the risk that we will not encounter commercially productive oil or gas reservoirs.
+The wells we participate in may not be productive and we may not recover all or a portion of our investment in those wells.
 The costs of drilling, completing and operating wells are often uncertain, and drilling operations may be curtailed, delayed or canceled as a result of a variety of factors including, but not limited to:

-- · unexpected drilling conditions;
+- unexpected drilling conditions;

 - pressure or irregularities in formations;

 - equipment failures or accidents;

 - fires, explosions, blow-outs and surface cratering;

 - marine risks such as capsizing, collisions and hurricanes;

-- other adverse weather conditions; and
+- · other adverse weather conditions; and

-- shortages or delays in the delivery of equipment.
+- increase in cost of, or shortages or delays in the delivery of equipment.

-Certain of the Partnership's future drilling activities may not be successful and, if unsuccessful, this failure could have an adverse effect on our future results of operations and financial condition.
+Certain of the Partnership's future drilling or recompletion activities may not be successful and, if unsuccessful, could have an adverse effect on our future results of operations and financial condition.